Rohit-beep-droid/Rohit-beep-droid/README.md

 - Hi, I’m @Rohit-beep-droid
 - I’m interested in Python, Java, PHP, C/C++, and JavaScript.
 - I’m currently learning React.js and a full-time university student.
-- I'm seeking an internship as a SWE or Data Engineer.
+- I'm seeking an internship as a Software Engineer.
 - I’m also looking to collaborate on any project regarding Python, Java, JavaScript, and C.